Cross-Impact of Order Flow Imbalance in Equity Markets: Forecasting future returns

 \section{Forecasting future returns}

-In previous sections, the definitions of price-impact and cross-impact are based on contemporaneous OFIs and returns, meaning that both quantities pertain to the same bucket of time.
-In this section, we extend the above studies to future returns, and probe into the forward-looking price-impact and cross-impact models.
+In the previous section, the definitions of price impact and cross-impact are based on contemporaneous OFIs and returns, meaning that both quantities pertain to the same bucket of time.
+In this section, we extend the above studies to future returns, and probe into the forward-looking price impact and cross-impact models.